-Last two pictures are courtesy of Columbus North High School and John Johnson, director.
+Last two pictures are courtesy of Columbus North High School.
 Artwork copyrighted.

 Show me how I can Rent a Better Scrim